National-Clinical-Cohort-Collaborative/guide-to-n3c-v1/chapters/practices.md

 All schools of thought could benefit from more careful consideration of how their analytic decisions may impact the findings – and the limits in scope of such findings' generalizability – and just what best practices may help them to navigate potential pitfalls to reach more reliable conclusions.

 The Collaborative Analytics workstream within N3C first recognized the need to form a group looking at data methods that were applicable to N3C data, and any standards that could be leveraged and refined to make optimal use of this unique resource – noting that the resource itself was being actively refined as more was learned from applying methods to its data.
-Early on, the resulting Applicable Data Methods and Standards ([ADMS](#[https://covid.cd2h.org/data-methods](https://covid.cd2h.org/data-methods))) group established a number of principles (https://docs.google.com/document/d/1FZkHOKCC89qr4TM2voLuXQZpT-riCxUeU0-la48r4HU/edit#heading=h.9ymy4s8eihpu), that have since been refined by cross-collaboration with other groups
+Early on, the resulting Applicable Data Methods and Standards ([ADMS](https://covid.cd2h.org/data-methods)) group established a [number of principles](https://docs.google.com/document/d/1FZkHOKCC89qr4TM2voLuXQZpT-riCxUeU0-la48r4HU/edit#heading=h.9ymy4s8eihpu), that have since been refined by cross-collaboration with other groups

 ### Goals